 My father, Irving Kaufman (1910 – 1982), was a professional photographer who started in Brooklyn in the mid 1930s working for the Brooklyn Daily Eagle.
 He captured thousands of images of Brooklyn through the 1950s.
 I have recently digitized a great many of them.
 My father’s profile can be found here.

 This week’s theme:

-This week’s theme is “Parks and recreation.”
-Summer has arrived, and with it, even with the limits necessary in our awful situation, we’ll be getting out to use the parks (very broadly defined) available for many forms of recreation.
+This week’s theme continues from last week’s: “Parks and Recreation.”
+Summer has arrived and with it, even with the limits necessary in our awful situation, we’ll be getting out to use the parks (very broadly defined) available for many forms of recreation.
 I’ve got lots of pictures for you of what some of that looked like in Brooklyn long ago.

 The eight photos for today’s display include scenes from each of the activities I referred to above.
 I’ll provide whatever specific information I have, but in most cases there’s no need for much more.
 Just enjoy and maybe get a few ideas for your own activity ahead.

 Flying high, summer 1940

 I’d say that’s the right angle, summer 1940